bartdorlandt/Beyond_the_Makefile/readme.md

 # Conclusion

 In conclusion, each of the tools has its own strengths and weaknesses, and the best choice depends on the specific needs and preferences of the developer.
-Makefile is a classic tool that is widely used and supported, while Taskfile, Just, and invoke offer modern alternatives with more user-friendly syntax and additional features.
+Makefile is a classic tool that is widely used and supported, while Task, Just, and Invoke offer modern alternatives with more user-friendly syntax and additional features.
 For those who prefer a more hands-on approach, writing custom Bash scripts and using invoke provides complete control and flexibility.
 Ultimately, the choice of tool comes down to personal preference and the requirements of the project.
 Regardless of which tool you choose, automating repetitive tasks and managing project workflows can help improve productivity and reduce errors in your development process.

-I suggest to use the Taskfile.
+I suggest to use the Task.
 It has superpowers compared to the rest, while not having to program it yourself.
 The most important part is its readability, where even the most novice "developer" can understand what is happening.
+The small side affect of its readability is its verboseness, where a bit more typing is required.
+Though it pays of, when seeing the output of the `task --list` command.